 - Eligible Countries: International students are eligible to apply.

-- Entrance Requirements: To be eligible for this application
+- Entrance Requirements: To be eligible for this scholarship you must:

 - have achieved the minimum score on a relevant Certification from the IEEE Computer Society;